We are sure that dog lovers would enjoy these cute dog crafts for kids! They come in many shapes, sizes, colors.

-Glue the two rectangles together by placing a thin line of glue around the outside of dog.
+Glue the two rectangles together by placing a thin line of glue around the outside of the dog.
 Do not glue the bottom together.
 Glue on the ears and facial features.
-Let it sit over night.
-In the morning place a Popsicle stick in the opening.
+Let it sit overnight.
+In the morning, place a Popsicle stick in the opening.
 Your puppet is done.
 (Woof, woof, or is it arf?)

 Water bottles and paper towel rolls make cute dogs crafts for kids.

 Here is a sheep dog that will guard your pretend sheep.

 Cut several pieces of white yarn 9-inches long.
 (Does all this hair make me look fat?)
 Lay the water bottle on its side.
 Place a layer of glue on the topside.
 Lay your yarn on the glue so that it hangs and curls at the sides.

 Next, cut some yarn 7 1/2 inches long.
 Glue this around the neck of the bottle.